acmsigsoft/acmsigsoft.github.io/content/post/awards.md

   - "awards"
 ---

 ACM SIGSOFT is responsible, both directly or by encouraging organizers of SIGSOFT-sponsored conferences to designate their recipients, for several different awards.
+These are the new awards.
 <!--more-->

 ### SIGSOFT Awards